vivekghanchi/Night-at-a-Museum/README.md

 He/She can navigate to all the displays and watch how VR is impacting education,medical military .

 The user can navigate to the display by clicking the visit button above the display.

+For displaying the city, a cubemap skybox is used.